DilipSC/DilipSC/README.md

 ###

-<h2 align="center">I'm a passionate MERN Stack Developer with a strong foundation in building dynamic and scalable web applications.</h2>
+<h2 align="center">I'm a passionate Full Stack Web and App Developer and DevOps Enthusiast with a strong foundation in building dynamic and scalable applications.</h2>

 ###